Dhruthi-DM/TO-DO-LIST/README.md

 # TO-DO-LIST

-Simple TO-DO LIST using HTML,CSS,JavaScript
+Simple TO-DO LIST using HTML, CSS, JavaScript

+As a Part of continuing to learn and make tiny projects and leveling up..here is

 📝 To-Do List App